Silverton Siege: Plot

-When Aldo accompanies the pilot to the toilets, he is threatened to be exposed as the mole.
-He stabs him dead, then whacks his head on a sink to make it look like self-defense.
-Calvin finds them on the floor, and they both hide the pilot's body so his death is not detected.
+Aldo accompanies the pilot to the toilets, where the pilot threatens to expose him as the mole.
+Aldo stabs him to death, then whacks his own head on a sink to make it look like self-defence.
+Calvin finds them on the floor, and he and Aldo then hide the pilot's body so his death won't be detected.

+When Calvin calls Langerman and asks for food and water for the hostages, Langerman agrees, on condition that two hostages are released, and he asks for Christine to be one of them.
+Calvin selects a heavily pregnant woman and Christine, saying that the police had specifically asked for her.
+However, Christine refuses and asks one of her bank tellers to go instead.

-The racist Boer Johan pulls out a hidden gun, threatening to overturn the freedom fighters.
-Terra gets shot in the arm.
-When the revolver is empty, Calvin cuffs Johan.
-He reminds his colleagues about making no civilian casualties.
-Christine bandages Terra's gunshot wound and tells Calvin she did not leave when she could because she wants to help.
+Soon afterwards, the racist Boer Johan pulls out a hidden revolver, holds Aldo at gunpoint and demands that the other two lay down their guns.
+When they do, he starts shooting at all three and a bullet grazes Terra's left arm.
+Once Johan has emptied his revolver, Calvin cuffs him while reminding his two comrades that they mustn't kill any civilians.
+Christine bandages Terra's wound and tells Calvin she did not leave when she could because she wants to help.

-A mulatto woman, who previously showed disdain for black customers and the armed fighters, disappears out back.
-Having discovered the pilot's body, she confronts Calvin.
-He explains it happened in self-defense, then they talk about race.
-Calvin sees she is mixed race trying to pass for white.
-She talks about the difficulties she has had, they both diffuse and return to the group.
+A mulatto woman, who previously showed disdain for black customers and the armed fighters, disappears into the back of the bank, trying to find an exit.
+Having discovered the pilot's body, she confronts Calvin, who explains that it happened in self-defence.
+They then talk about race.
+Calvin accuses her of trying to pass for white and she talks about all the difficulties she has had.
+They eventually return to the group.

-After they burn another heap of money, the Captain hands Calvin a letter supposedly pardoning Mandela.
+After they have burned more money outside the bank, this time together with a willing white priest among the hostages, Langerman hands Calvin a letter said to be from South Africa's prime minister and containing a pardon for Mandela.
 In exchange he asks to visit the hostages.
-Seeing Christine, he encourages her to leave, but she again refuses.
-When the captain tells Terra his name is Langerman, she shoots Aldo dead.
-He is the only one of the three who knew his name.
+Seeing Christine among them, Langerman urges her to leave, but she again refuses.
+When he tells Terra that his name is Langerman, she shoots Aldo dead, because Aldo had mentioned him by that name before none of them knew it, so she realised that he was the mole.